-Price varies based on the type of appliance we are sweeping, if you want an enhanced inspection in addition to the included inspection and if there is any major blockage.
-Your chimney sweep will be preformed by a CSIA Certified Chimney Technician and it includes a basic visual inspection.
-We have been around for 24 years and we are the areas largest full service chimney company.
-When you give us a call, we will ask you a few qualifying questions to determine your needs and we will be glad to quote you a price for your chimney sweep.
+Price varies based on the type of appliance we are sweeping.
+Your chimney sweep will be preformed by a CSIA Certified Chimney Technician and it includes a basic level 1 inspection.
+If we find any reason for concern, we also scan the flue with a specialized camera to get a more detailed view.
+We do this at no additional charge to our customers.
+We have been around for 30+ years and we are the areas largest full service chimney company in Pennsylvania.
+When you give us a call to schedule your appointment, we will ask you a few qualifying questions to determine your needs and we will be glad to quote you a price for your chimney sweep at that time.

 Will there be a mess?